ygao0719/data-structures-and-algorithms/401-code-challenges/Data-Structures/README.md

 - Big O time is O(n), space is O(n).

 27. Graph
+28. Graph breadth first search:
+- Approach: 1.
+Enqueue the declared start node into the Queue.
+            2. Create a loop that will run while the node still has nodes present.
+            3. Dequeue the first node from the queue
+            4. if the Dequeue‘d node has unvisited child nodes, mark the unvisited children as visited and re-insert them back into the queue.
+- Big O time is O(n), space is O(n).

 ## API
 <!-- Description of each method publicly available to your Linked List -->